chromium/chromium/components/client_hints/README.md

 Every document created with that origin contains those preferences as a “client hint set” and uses that set alongside other settings to decide what client hints to delegate to sub-resource requests associated with that document.

 When requests are initiated from a document, the client hints are filtered through [Permission Policies](https://w3c.github.io/webappsec-permissions-policy/), which allows origins to control what features are used by what 3rd parties in a document.
-By default, the feature policies for client hints (except Sec-CH-UA and Sec-CH-UA-Mobile) are set to “self,” which means that hints are only delegated to the same origin as the (top-level) document.
-The permission can also be a list of origins or an asterisk `*` for all origins (Sec-CH-UA and Sec-CH-UA-Mobile are considered “[low-entropy](https://wicg.github.io/client-hints-infrastructure/#low-entropy-hint-table)” and safe to send to all origins, thus their defaults are `*`).
+By default, the feature policies for client hints (except `Sec-CH-UA` and `Sec-CH-UA-Mobile`) are set to “self,” which means that hints are only delegated to the same origin as the (top-level) document.
+The permission can also be a list of origins or an asterisk `*` for all origins (`Sec-CH-UA` and `Sec-CH-UA-Mobile` are considered “[low-entropy](https://wicg.github.io/client-hints-infrastructure/#low-entropy-hint-table)” and safe to send to all origins, thus their defaults are `*`).
 Permissions can also be set in HTML for iframes in the same format through the `allow` attribute.

 Note: All client hints (top-level and subresource) are gated on JavaScript being enabled in Chrome.
-While not explicitly stated, it fits into the requirement to only reveal information visible through JavaScript interfaces
+While not explicitly stated, it fits into the requirement to only reveal information visible through JavaScript interfaces.

 ### Client Hint Reliability